about LIFE and Belief - why are we here?

 Are we trying to manipulate others through unforgiveness?

 You may have heard people say, "I'll never forgive them for that"

-I used to go on short retreats at a certain Abbey a few years ago.
-I
+A few years ago, I used to go on regular short retreats to a certain

 Why do we need to forgive?

 Jesus asks us to forgive those who have hurt us, not just for their sake, but for ourselves.

 Friends, "Life is more tragic than orderly" -- Oswald Chambers.